Compound Adjectives for intermediate learners

 Adverb + Past Participle

-Another structure used in forming compound adjectives is to add particular adverbs to past participles.
-Let us study the following examples:
+Another structure commonly used to form compound adjectives is created by adding specific adverbs to past participles.
+Study the following examples:

 Warning!

-Remember that not all adverbs can be used to create compound adjectives.
-To make sure, check whether the combination can be a subject complement or be modified by an adverb.
-If not, you are not using a compound adjective.
+Keep in mind that not all adverbs can be used to form compound adjectives.
+To make sure that a combination of words forms a compound adjective, check to see if it can function as a subject complement or can be modified by an adverb.
+If it cannot, then it is not a compound adjective.
 Look at the following example:

 It was a remarkably interesting event.